vonderklaas/vonderklaas/README.md

 ### Summary

-As a software engineer, I have 5 years of experience in production.
-Mainly  <br>
+As a software engineer, I have 5 years of experience in modern development.
+Mainly I <br>
-frontend, however, I am also competent with backend on Node.js environment.
-I like to build <br>
+concentrate on frontend, however, I am also competent with backend on Node.js.
+I prefer to build software <br>
-software with performance, scalability and maintainability in mind.
-Likewise, I am looking for a place <br>
+with performance, scalability and maintainability in mind.
+I am used to active collaboration as well as working <br>
-where I can share and exchange knowledge.
-In life, I choose to work on amazing projects together with great people.
+independently.
+I am looking for a place where I can share and exchange knowledge.
+Also, I made my <br>
+decision long time ago, I choose to work on amazing projects together with amazing people.

 ### Contribution